-The Treasury Manager invests liquid assets on IFFIm's behalf according to the following very conservative guidelines, which are similar to the IBRD's own guidelines, and whose goal is to preserve capital rather than generate earnings:
+The treasury manager invests liquid assets on IFFIm's behalf according to the following very conservative guidelines, which are similar to the IBRD's own guidelines, and whose goal is to preserve capital rather than generate earnings:

-- " Money market instruments must be issued or guaranteed by financial institutions rated A3 or higher - " Foreign-currency government and agency obligations must be rated Aa3 or higher - " Local-currency government obligations carry no rating minimum, but are subject to credit approval on a country by country basis - " Agency or instrumentality of a government, multilateral organisation, or other official entity must be rated Aa3 or higher - " Asset-backed securities must be rated Aaa - " Corporate securities must be rated Aaa
+- " Money market instruments must be issued or guaranteed by financial institutions rated A3 or higher - " Foreign-currency government and agency obligations must be rated Aa3 or higher - " Local-currency government obligations carry no rating minimum, but are subject to credit approval on a country by country basis - " Agency or instrumentality of a government, multilateral organization, or other official entity must be rated Aa3 or higher - " Asset-backed securities must be rated Aaa - " Corporate securities must be rated Aaa

-Currently around 53% of IFFIm's liquid assets portfolio is invested in sovereign bonds; about 9% of the total portfolio is invested in emerging market sovereign bonds, with no holdings having a rating below Baa.
-Regional exposure is fairly diversified, with Asia representing 36% of total sovereign and sovereign-guaranteed exposures, followed by the Americas (35%) and Europe (29%).
+Currently, around 52% of IFFIm's liquid assets portfolio is invested in sovereign bonds; about 9% of the total portfolio is invested in emerging market sovereign bonds, with no holdings having a rating below Baa.
+Regional exposure is fairly diversified, with Europe representing 50% of total sovereign and sovereign-guaranteed exposures, followed by North America (26%) and Asia (24%).

 While IFFIm's investment guidelines are the same as the IBRD's own guidelines, its actual investments are even more conservative than the IBRD's.
-Holdings are even shorter in maturity, with the weighted average maturity of securities holdings being 10 months and the average maturity of deposits being ten days.
+Holdings are even shorter in maturity, with the weighted average maturity of securities holdings being 10 months and the average maturity of deposits being 10 days.